Copying Objects¶

 Note that line 20 throws an error.
 While list and dictionary objects both

 the objects.
-Python comes with a module, called copy
+Python comes with a module, called copy, that contains the

 functions we need.